rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 ### Tasks

-#### Monitor Alert Events
+#### Monitor Incident Events

-This task is used to monitor alert events.
+This task is used to monitor incident events.

 Supported schedule types for this task include:
   - cron